venerable Harvard

 Walk in Boston # 18, venerable Harvard, is a self-guided tour mainly on the campus of Harvard University in Cambridge.

-You will need between will 1h30 and 5h to complete it depending of the time you’ll spend in the galleries and museums on your way.
+You will need between 1h30 and 5h to complete it depending on the time you’ll spend in the galleries and museums on your way.

 You’ll see shady yards and secluded courtyards, respectable buildings, six museums, a gallery of design and many outdoor sculptures.
 You’ll also be able to say you went to Harvard University!

-This walk is now only available on Payhip in pdf format with a clickable map and updated descriptions.
+This walk is now only available on Payhip in pdf format with a clickable map and updated descriptions (see link below).

 In this pdf you will also find: